mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 than the text form.
 In addition, it's very easy to understand which transformation is stateful, and so requires a state store.

-Once we materialize the topology, we can effectively run the Kafka stream application.
+Once we materialize the topology, we can effectively run the Kafka Streams application.
 First, we have to set some property, such as the url to connect to the Kafka cluster, and the name of the
 application: